 One of the joys of pre-scheduling all your social media posts is that you can be consistent.
 If you are live posting then at some point life is going to get in the way.
 One of the key factors to social media success is consistency.
 You have to show up and post every single day.
 But life may not always allow for that.
 Scheduling will.

 Be consistent with your tone and your message.
 People need to know what you are about, why you use these products.
 What motivates you to detox and cleanse your system?
-Be consistent in the message you put out.
+Be consistent with the message you put out.
 If it’s not clear then people will struggle to relate to you and then that will dent your know, like and trust factors and people won’t buy from you.

 And be persistent whilst being consistent.
 There will be days when you think you are talking to yourself and that nobody is reading your posts or liking your beautiful photos.
 But keep on keeping on.
 Rome wasn’t built in a day!

 DON’T GET STUCK